 However, Windows Phone 8 itself seems reluctant to follow.
 While still an attractive OS, it needs optimising for the Lumia 1520's large Full HD display.
 So too does its app ecosystem, which remains well below par.

-Still, there's no denying that this is the most capable Windows Phone device yet, with a fine camera and tip top performance.
+Still, there's no denying that this is one of the most capable Windows Phone devices yet, with a fine camera and tip top performance.

 Its 6-inch 1080p display is a thing of beauty, and is a great way to watch videos and view photos on the go.